Training Herbalists for the Future

 Click here for a short video about the program.

 Dates of Program

 The 2014 Herbaculture Program offers applicants a choice of three sessions:

 SUMMER SESSION: June 13 - August 21

 Note: You may attend only one session in a calendar year.

 Students spend an average of 32 hours per week participating in the cultivation and harvest of over 60 different medicinal herbs grown on the farm, and in the maintenance of our formal 1.5-acre Herbal Education Garden and other landscaped areas.

 This is a very physically and mentally demanding program.
 It is essential that students be in good physical condition and mentally prepared to work, study and live with 13 other like-minded individuals from a wide range of educational, cultural and experiential backgrounds.
 Due to limited kitchen space, as well as intensity of the program, we cannot accommodate dietary restrictions or other special needs.
 Our interns are asked to commit to honoring household, program and field rules and agreements.
 There is no accommodation for pets, children or weekday guests.

-Our classes take place evenings, Fridays and several Saturdays and are focused on plant identification, ethical wildcrafting, ethnobotany, plant spirit medicine, clinical/therapeutic herbalism, medicine making, medicinal plant chemistry and nutrition.
+Our classes take place evenings, Fridays and several Saturdays and are focused on plant identification, ethical wildcrafting, traditional western herbal energetics, ayurvedic herbology, ethnobotany, plant communications, therapeutic herbalism, medicine making and physiology.

 Herbaculture staff includes Herb Pharm scientists and herbalists as well as practicing naturopathic physicians and herbalists from the area.
 Teachers and classes are subject to change.
 See Herbaculture Curriculum